The Scoop on Roth IRA Withdrawals

 Example #1: Sally

-Sally is 58.
-She opens her first ever Roth and contributes $6,000 and converts $50,000 from a Traditional IRA to this Roth IRA.
+Sally is 58, and she opens her first ever Roth with a contribution of $6,000.
+She also converts $50,000 from a Traditional IRA to this Roth IRA.
 Two years later, Sally reaches age 60 with a Roth IRA worth $60,000.
 She cashes it all in to buy a motorhome.

 Sally pays no tax on her $6,000 of contributions and pays no income tax or 10% penalty tax on her $50,000 from conversions because she already paid tax at the time she converted and has no penalty since she is over age 59 1/2.
 She only pays income tax on the $4,000 attributable to earnings because she has not met the 5-year rule.

-If Sally had only withdrawn $56,000, none of it would be taxable, and the earnings could be left for another 3 years when she could have withdrawn it tax-free.
+If Sally had only withdrawn $56,000, none of it would be taxable, and the earnings could be left for another three years when she could have withdrawn it tax-free.

 Example #2: John

-John is 58 and has had a Roth IRA more than 5 years with a balance of $20,000. $10,000 of it came from his original contributions and last year he converted $8,000 from a traditional IRA to his Roth.
+John is 58 and has had a Roth IRA more than 5 years with a balance of $20,000.
+His original contributions totaled $10,000, and last year he converted $8,000 from a traditional IRA to his Roth.
 Another $2,000 of his Roth is from investment gains.
 John cashes in his entire Roth IRA.

 On the first $10,000 of withdrawal, he pays no tax, since he is withdrawing his original contributions.
 On the next $8,000 of withdrawal, he pays a 10% penalty tax since it has been less than 5 years since the conversion.